 Very rarely we will explain that there is not enough bone to safely work with implants and then we have to consider alternative dental options with you and your dentist.

-Yes, we can and we are highly experienced at this pinnacle of dental implant treatments.
+Yes, we can and we are particularly experienced with this dental implant treatment modality.
 You do not need one implant per tooth and can actually have as few as four implants to replace all of the upper or lower teeth.
 There are a variety of options for the type of bridgework supplied which can either be removable by you or fixed in place, so please see the relevant section of our website.

 We are able to remove the failing teeth, place implants and build up immediate teeth onto the implants all in one session – ‘Instant implants and instant teeth’.
 This is also called ‘teeth in a day’ which you may have heard about.
-We will plan in detail before this can be carried out as our experience is that most implant issues are related to dentists who have not put enough time into the planning or are not experienced enough at the procedures they are attempting.
+We will plan in detail before this can be carried out.

 See the website section on this fascinating area for more information.
 Not everyone is able to have this treatment but we will do so wherever it is safe and will have a high success rate.